 Cautions: Avoid with blood thinners and medications that lower blood pressure, based on theoretical risks of drug interactions.

-Are There Any Other Times NOT to Use Adaptogens?
+Are There Times to Avoid Adaptogens?

-Due to lack of safety data, I do not recommend adaptogens for use during pregnancy, however they are considered safe for use while breastfeeding, and can help new moms to cope with the stress and demands of sleepless nights!
+In addition to the cautions I've given above, due to lack of safety data, I do not recommend adaptogens for use during pregnancy, however they are considered safe for use while breastfeeding, and can help new moms to cope with the stress and demands of sleepless nights!
 I also do not recommend adaptogens if you are taking any medications that suppress the immune system, unless your doctor also approves, as there can be herb-drug interactions in this case.